-An image: There is no hard or fast rule whether images help with conversion: some suggest they do because they provide something visually interesting on the page, whereas others argue this is just a distraction from the CTA.
+6. An image: There is no hard or fast rule on whether images help with conversion rates: some suggest they do because they provide something visually interesting on the page, whereas others argue this is just a distraction from the CTA.
 A/B testing can probably help here...

 There's a great story about landbot.io, whose landing page is a fullscreen chat window.
 This was originally done by accident, and goes against all of the folk wisdom about effective landing page design; however, they saw their conversions jump from 3% to 9.6%.

-To close, we leave you with a couple of the best B2B landing pages we’ve seen recently:
+To close, we leave you with a couple of the best B2B landing page examples we’ve seen recently:

 We like the big, punchy heading.
 But our favourite aspect is the use of colour: the page is grayscale except for the blue CTA, which is a secondary of the orange in the Asana logo.
 There is only one field to fill in, too.
 Very concise!

 When you get a landing page right, learn from it.
 Carry those insights forward into future campaigns.
-You will begin to see your conversion rate creep up as you collect experience.
+You will begin to see your conversion rate creep up as you collect experience (and leads!)

 As with all marketing campaigns, centre your focus around the user.
 If you can successfully create a page that anticipates and meets their needs, you'll be unstoppable.